-We design Cambridge IGCSE syllabi on learners having about 130 guided learning hours for each subject during the course but this is for guidance only.
-The number of hours a learner needs to achieve the qualification may vary according to local practice and their previous experience of the subject.
+We design Cambridge IGCSE syllabi to require about 130 guided learning hours for each subject.
+This is for guidance only.
+The number of hours a learner needs to achieve the qualification may vary according to each school and the learners' previous experience of the subject.